FIRST-e4usa/FTC-Romi-Docs/docs/setup/romi.rst

 ---------------------
 The Romi robot requires certain hardware and assembly instructions to start using.
 The FRC software documentation already has a comprehensive guide on the this process.
-Follow this guide and then return here:
+Follow this guide and then return here.
+Note that when it instructs you to download "Romi WPILibPi" on the "Imaging your Romi" page, you will need to download an older version: **WPILibPi_image-v2021.2.1-Romi**.
+You can download it from WPILib `here <https://github.com/wpilibsuite/WPILibPi/releases/tag/v2021.2.1>`_.

 `Romi Hardware & Assembly <https://docs.wpilib.org/en/stable/docs/romi-robot/hardware.html>`_